emma-wilson/syrf_userguide/stage-settings.md

 ---
-title: Project Stages
+title: Stage Settings
-parent: Project
+parent: Stages
 has_children: false
-nav_order: 4
+nav_order: 2
 layout: page
 ---

-# Project Stages
+# Stage Settings
-To find out more about what stages are, [click here.](../project-stages.html)
+To find out more about what stages are, [click here.](../stages\.html)

 ## Administrators only

 Administrators can Add a Stage.
-Read more about how to [add a stage here.](../project-stages.html)
+Read more about how to [add a stage here.](../stages.html)

 Once a stage is added, administrators can edit the settings of that stage by selecting the *"Stage name" > Settings* from the side navigation pane.